DOSING & ADMINISTRATION: REBLOZYL DOSING

 Hgb=hemoglobin; RBC=red blood cell.

-Learn how to administer REBLOZYL
+See how to store REBLOZYL after reconstitution

 References: 1.
 REBLOZYL [US Prescribing Information].
-Summit, NJ: Celgene Corporation; 2023.
+Summit, NJ: Celgene Corporation; 2026.
 2. Data on file.
 Celgene Corporation.
 Summit, New Jersey.
 3. Cappellini MD, Viprakasit V, Taher AT, et al. A phase 3 trial of luspatercept in patients with transfusion-dependent β-thalassemia.
 N Engl J Med.
 2020;382(13):1219-1231.

 REBLOZYL® is a trademark of Celgene Corporation, a Bristol Myers Squibb company.